AndreiMaikov/OM_shipping--SQL/Readme.md

 # Online Marketplace Shipping Schema Project
-The schema discussed here was created as part of a major project aimed at developing software for some online marketplace (I’ll be referring to this particular online marketplace as just **OM**).
+The schema discussed here was created as part of a major project aimed at developing from scratch software for some online marketplace (I’ll be referring to this particular online marketplace as just **OM**).

 The OM system design includes a relational database (MySQL); the following diagram features the data model: